DOkwufulueze/AutoStartup/README.md

-Purpose: Open new tabs in terminal and excute custom commands automatically.
+- Purpose: Open new tabs in terminal and excute custom commands automatically.
-Author: Okwufulueze Emeka Daniel
+- Author: Okwufulueze Emeka Daniel
-Date: 12/03/2017
+- Date: 12/03/2017

 # Install xdotool
 ```
   sudo apt-get install xdotool
 ```

-# After installation of xdotool, create a shell script and make it executable:
+# Create a shell script, say my-shell-script, and make it executable:
 ```
   touch my-shell-script
   sudo chmod +x my-shell-script
 ```

-Then place the script below in my-shell-script.
+# Place the script below in my-shell-script.
 ```
 #!/bin/bash
 # The SHELL_COMMANDS variable below is an array of commands you want to execute on new tabs.
 I have written out some for example.
 Remember to separate the array values with spaces